 Home > Alumni >

 Amiel Courtin-Wilson’s 2009 MIFF Premiere Fund co-financed feature documentary BASTARDY won many awards and was released theatrically in Australia.
 His short film CICADA had its international premiere at Cannes’ Directors’ Fortnight 2009, while his drama feature HAIL screened at Venice 2010 and Rotterdam 2011.
 His MIFF Premiere Fund-supported feature documentary BEN LEE: CATCH MY DISEASE premiered at MIFF 2011.
 The Cambodian-shot feature RUIN won Special Jury Prize in the Orrizonti competition at 2013’s Venice Film Festival and 2016’s THE SILENT EYE screened at the Whitney Museum.
 Courtin-Wilson won the 2015 AFI-AACTA Byron Kennedy Award.
+His feature documentary MAN ON EARTH played at the 70th edition of MIFF in 2022.

 Ben Chessell was one of the directors of LITTLE DEATHS (MIFF 2008).
 He directed TV episodes of RESCUE SPECIAL OPS, RUSH, CAMP and OFFSPRING.
 In 2014, he directed feature SUCKER (co-written with Lawrence Leung) which premiered at MIFF 2015.